Positive Thinking: 12 Techniques for Personal and Professional Development

-We also have an article on how meditation can improve productivity, that we recommend you check out if you are interested.
+We also have an article on how meditation can improve productivity that we recommend you check out if you are interested in this topic.

 The power of thinking and its physical impact on the brain and both its structure and function are summarized in the video below.